Province of Canada: Charles Bagot (1841–1843)

 Bagot was appointed after the unexpected death of Thomson, with the explicit instructions to resist calls for responsible government.
-He arrived in the capital, Kingston, to find that Thomson's "middle party" had become polarised and he therefore could not form an executive.
+He arrived in the capital, Kingston, to find that Thomson's "middle party" had become polarized and he therefore could not form an executive.
 Even the Tories informed Bagot he could not form a cabinet without including LaFontaine and the French Party.
 LaFontaine demanded four cabinet seats, including one for Robert Baldwin.
 Bagot became severely ill thereafter, and Baldwin and Lafontaine became the first real premiers of the Province of Canada.
 However, to take office as ministers, the two had to run for re-election.
 While LaFontaine was easily re-elected in 4th York, Baldwin lost his seat in Hastings as a result of Orange Order violence.
 It was now that the pact between the two men was completely solidified, as LaFontaine arranged for Baldwin to run in Rimouski, Canada East.
 This was the union of the Canadas they sought, where LaFontaine overcame linguistic prejudice to gain a seat in English Canada, and Baldwin obtained his seat in French Canada.